joshuawins99/Reference-FPGA-System-Lite/README.md

 ```
 This should generate a file named ref_fpga_sys_lite.sv.
 This file along with scripts/generate_cpu_instance.py make up the complete system.
 Copy these two files into your project to use.
 A config file must also be provided.
 Details below.

+There is also a ```--c-folder``` option to the build_single_module.sh script.
+This allows the use of custom C code.
+Add the folder path to the C code after the option flag.

 Release builds can be found in the releases section.

 ## How do I use it?